-We've been in the software business for over 10 years--and we've developed lots excellent software over that time.
-We don't have room in this space to tell you everthing, 🕏 but we'd love to send you our x catalogue listing all of our products.
-Great stuff like our 🕇 Ved text editor, Vprint text It seems that Microware is getting into formatter, Cribbage, Magazine
+We've been in the software business for over 10 years--and developed we've lots excellent software over that time.
+We don't have room in this space to tell you everthing, 🧚 🕏 but we'd love to send you our 🕏 catalogue listing all of our products.
+Great stuff like our Ved text editor, Vprint text It seems that Microware is getting into formatter, Cribbage, Magazine

-So you only get what you need Also the February issue of BYTE is please specifiy OS-9 or 68K
+So you only get what you need please specifiy OS-9 or 68K

-PO Box 57 PO Box 355 Wynndel, BC Porthill, ID US 83853 Canada VOB 2NO
+POBox 57 PO Box 355 Wynndel, BC Porthill, ID US 83853 Canada VOB 2NO